joereger/GymnasiumAIReinforcementLearning/memory-bank/activeContext.md

     - Downgraded `numpy` from 2.2.5 to 1.25.2 in `requirements.txt` to be compatible with tensorflow's requirements.

 **Next Steps (Project Level):**
-- Update the top-level `progress.md` file.
+- Update the top-level `progress.md` file to include Pong status.
+- **Pong Environment:** Begin training and evaluation of the `pong/pong_dqn.py` agent.
 - Request user to delete the original Python files from the project root directory as they are now redundant.
 - Ensure consistent use of environment-specific data directories across all future implementations.
 - Await further instructions or tasks from the user.